Business expansion ideas...

 It is generally argued that businesses benefit by securing loans at rates of interest lower than might be charged by a bank or other financial institution, whilst the lenders also receive a better return on their “savings” than in a conventional savings account.

 Peer to Peer lending has attracted some criticism from the Financial Conduct Authority (FCA), however, which accuses some platforms of exaggerating the benefits to both borrowers and lenders and failing to emphasize the risks to which lenders may be exposed.

 Equity crowdfunding is a similarly innovative method for raising equity funding through a “crowd” or consortium of investors or lenders.
 It may be seen that equity crowdfunding, therefore, relies on very similar principles to peer to peer funding.

 In fact, the FCA refers to peer to peer lending as “loans-based crowdfunding” and equity crowdfunding as “investment-based crowdfunding”.
 Both sources of funding are now regulated by the FCA.

-- the value of those debts may be recognised by a third party, called the factor, who is prepared to advance a major proportion of the amount of unpaid invoices – the factor effectively “buys” your unpaid invoices;
+the value of those debts may be recognized by a third party, called the factor, who is prepared to advance a major proportion of the amount of unpaid invoices – the factor effectively “buys” your unpaid invoices;

 If you have decided to expand your business, therefore, there are a number of ways in which you might do it and a number of ways in which that expansion might be financed.